RRFayad/course__express/README.md

      * Saved the Id and Secret in a .env file

-3. Require
+3. Set Up the Authentication
+   1. In the app:
-   - both in the app
+   - Check the passport Files and Passport config
+   2. In the Routes
-   - passport in the route file
+   - Created the login route (which called the passport authenticate)

-- Stopped at 12:07